fslo1709/Stocks_blockchain/Explanations.md

 6. The order type to specify the type of orders (Limit or Market)
 7. The order availability to specify the type of availability (OPEN, FOK, IOC)

+## Demo
+We tested this code in https://remix.ethereum.org/